WE ARE HIRING: Sustainability Manager

 CAOBISCO, the European Association representing the Chocolate, Biscuits and Confectionery Industry, is looking for a Sustainability Manager, in Brussels.
-The chosen candidate would start to work full time for the Association as of 1 October 2021, for a period of 1 year (CDD) that could be prolonged and changed to a CDI after that period.
+The chosen candidate would start to work full time for the Association as soon as possible, for a period of 1 year (CDD) that could be prolonged and changed to a CDI after that period.

-- The EU Farm to Fork Strategy and its initiatives relevant for CAOBISCO in particular, in the fields of agricultural and commodity supply chains, human rights and environmental due diligence, corporate governance, packaging.
+- The EU Farm to Fork Strategy and its initiatives relevant for CAOBISCO in the fields of agricultural and commodity supply chains, human rights and environmental due diligence, corporate governance, packaging.

 - Other sustainability activities by the EU and supply chain stakeholders.

-Coordinate and manage activities of sustainability-related project groups.
+- Coordinate and manage activities of sustainability-related projects.

 - The Manager reports directly to the Director General, is working closely with the chairs and members of the Sustainability Committee and its associated working groups.

-- Manage the Sustainability Committee in organising meetings, events, calls, preparing presentations, leading discussions and drafting agendas and meetings.
+- The Manager of the Sustainability Committee in organising meetings, events, calls, preparing presentations, leading discussions and drafting agendas and meetings.

-- Report directly to the Director-General of CAOBISCO and prepare briefs and updates for the General Council and the Executive Committee.
+- He/she reports directly to the Director-General of CAOBISCO and prepare briefs and updates for the General Council and the Executive Committee.